 In addition, take a ponder at the design of the handle.
 For enhanced comfort, look for wraparound handles and versions that can rotate.
 The former helps to enhance the overall comfortability over time and the latter allows you to cut in multiple positions much easier.
 Oh yeah, and you may want the vibration kept to a minimum.
 Outside of looking for dual-action blades which will assist with this, look for a vibration dampening system as intense vibration can increase your fatigue drastically.

-When we say “special”, we merely mean any extra features that hedge trimmers have that are worth looking into from a buyer’s perspective.
+When we say “features”, we merely mean any extra perks that hedge trimmers have that are worth looking into from a buyer’s perspective.
 To be honest, there are quite a few of them so buckle your seatbelts.
 First off, it is important to understand that these tools are dangerous and can easily slice human tissue if you are not careful.
 So, it is never a bad idea to keep a keen eye out for safety features.
 For example, how about a hand guard or a hand shield at the base of the blade or in front of the auxiliary handle to keep you safe from both flying debris and the blade itself?
 Or, for gas models, how about something as simple as the fumes being directed away from you?

 Of course, for battery-operated trimmers, it is nice to gauge the current battery level so look for an indicator panel of some kind.
 In addition, noise can come into play.
 For the noisier gas-operated trimmers, perhaps a muffler has been integrated to drown out the noise a little?
 Any and all of these features can be beneficial, so keep a lookout.